 Silent Flight at the Nationals.

-Although model flyers now have an almost unlimited number of radio frequencies available, it is impossible to fly all classes together on one site at the Power Nationals site, as the available airspace would be far too crowded for safety.
-For this reason, the Silent Flight Nationals has for many years been run at a second site during the Bank Holiday weekend.
-This year’s Silent Flight Nationals are to be held at BMFA Buckminster the National Centre for model flying, at Sewstern NG33 5RW, about 25 mins from RAF Barkston Heath.
-Visitors are welcome to watch the various Silent Flight competitions which will be taking place over the three days of the holiday weekend.
+Silent Flight classes return to BMFA Buckminster, the National Centre for model flying, at Sewstern NG33 5RW, about 25 mins from Barkston.
+Visitors are welcome to watch the various Silent Flight competitions which will be taking place over the 3 days of the holiday weekend.

 Do please try and visit the Silent Flight Nats to see some of these models in flight!